 Grounding zone wedges in the western Ross Sea are both longer-lived and show signs of local ice advance compared to recessional moraines.
 Sediment aggradation and progradation at the grounding line is accompanied in several cases by topset development of subglacial lineations.
-These observations suggest that grounding zone wedges stabilise grounding lines and even allow for ice advance, but that recessional moraines have no feedback on grounding line stability.
-The ability for grounded ice to advance during grounding zone wedge construction suggests that ice is at/near buoyancy limits and highly sensitive to relatively small (meter scale) changes in the ice thickness water depth relation.
-As sediment is added to the landform; as sediment is added to the landform the depth of the seabed relative to ice thickness is reduced and allows the position of grounding to advance.
-Ultimately, however, retreat events from such 'stabilised' positions tend to be large (Fig. 4).
-The earlier sensitivity to small changes in the buoyancy relation does not manifest as incremental retreat steps.

-Although grounding zone wedge growth initially encourages prolonged occupation of grounding positions-and promotes local ice advance by elevating the bed, does it also promote greater instability in the context of the magnitude of retreat events?
-Retreat events from such 'stabilised' positions tend to be large (Fig. 4); the sensitivity to small changes in the buoyancy relation as the grounding line advances over its wedge does not manifest as incremental retreat steps.
+These observations suggest that grounding zone wedges stabilise grounding lines and even allow for ice advance; as sediment is added to the landform the depth of the seabed relative to ice thickness is reduced and allows the position of grounding to advance.
+Although grounding zone wedge growth initially encourages prolonged occupation of grounding positions, does it also promote greater instability in the context of the magnitude of retreat events?
+Retreat events from such stabilised positions tend to be large (Fig. 4); the sensitivity to small changes in the buoyancy relation as the grounding line advances over its wedge does not manifest as incremental retreat steps.
 Larger retreat events associated with grounding zone wedges suggest a threshold of stability is reached that causes inherent instability.

-We interpret grounding zone wedge asymmetry and sinuosity as signatures of both stabilising and destabilising feedbacks, respectively, that develop with landform growth (Fig. 5D-F, 13C).
-Asymmetry is a morphological expression of ice advance due to landform aggradation and progradation, and therefore reflects the stabilising aspect of grounding zone wedges.
-We argue that the development of sinuosity, on the other hand, leads to a threshold of maximum stability and grounding line retreat.
-Several processes could lead to grounding line destabilisation associated with sinuosity, including: (i) increased contact of the ice front with ocean water, which could lead to increased melting; (ii) channelised meltwater drainage at grounding lines, which is associated with the development of embayments and the release of meltwater plumes that contribute to melting of the ice front and ice shelf (if present) and/or increased tidal pumping; and (iii) laterally variable stresses that might produce localized shear zones or reduce lateral drag that could promote enhanced calving/crevassing potential.
+We interpret grounding zone wedge asymmetry and sinuosity as signatures of both stabilising and destabilising feedbacks, respectively, that develop with landform growth (Figs. 5d-f, 13c).
+Asymmetry is a morphological expression of ice advance due to landform aggradation and progradation and therefore reflects the stabilising aspect of grounding zone wedges.
+We argue that the development of sinuosity, however, leads to a threshold of maximum stability and grounding line retreat.
+Several processes could lead to grounding line destabilisation associated with sinuosity, including (i) increased contact of the ice front with ocean water, which could lead to increased melting; (ii) channelised meltwater drainage at grounding lines, which is associated with the development of embayments and the release of meltwater plumes that contribute to melting of the ice front and ice shelf (if present) and/or increased tidal pumping; and (iii) laterally variable stresses that might produce localised shear zones or reduce lateral drag that could promote enhanced calving and crevassing potential.
 Such processes may promote and reinforce highly spatially variable ablation, creating sinuosity (embayments) in the larger grounding zone wedges that far exceeds the spatial scale of retreat steps associated with smaller landforms, and potentially creating lasting change to the structure of the grounding line such that eventual destabilisation of the grounding position is larger and less predictable than in the case of smaller-scale, more ordered retreat.

-Unlike grounding zone wedge growth that can both stabilise and destabilise grounding lines, grounding lines expressed as recessional moraines are not clearly influenced by landform presence/growth.
+Unlike grounding zone wedge growth that can both stabilise and destabilise grounding lines, grounding lines expressed as recessional moraines are not clearly influenced by landform presence and growth.
 This leads us to conclude that processes driving retreat from moraines should be independent of grounding line sedimentation.
 Implicit in the above is that grounding lines producing moraines and those producing grounding zone wedges have different sensitivity to processes that trigger grounding line retreat.